First published: 26 Sep 2017

 Eating in Jiufen Old Street (九份老街)

 Wild Boar Taiwanese Sausage and the adorable shop owner at Wu Di Wild Boar Sausage (無敵黑豬肉香腸).
-Please try the double sausage and rice in sausage too.
+The double sausage and rice in sausage are worth a try too.

 The queues can be long, but A-Zhu Peanut Ice Cream Roll (九份阿珠雪在燒) is another must-try here at Jiufen.